spiceai/spiceai/README.md

 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/spiceai?style=social)](https://www.reddit.com/r/spiceai)
 [![Follow on Twitter](https://img.shields.io/twitter/follow/spiceaihq.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=spiceaihq)

-Spice.ai is an open source, portable runtime for training and using deep learning on time series data.
+**Spice.ai** is an open source, portable runtime for training and using deep learning on time series data.
 It's written in Golang and Python and runs as a container or microservice with applications calling a simple HTTP API.
 It's deployable to any public cloud, on-premises, and edge.

-The vision for Spice.ai is to make creating intelligent applications as easy as possible for developers in their development environment of choice.
-Spice.ai brings AI development to their editor, in any language or framework with a fast, iterative, inner development loop, with continuous-integration (CI) and continuous-deployment (CD) workflows.
+**The vision for Spice.ai is to make creating intelligent applications as easy as building a modern website.** Spice.ai brings AI development to your editor, in any language or framework with a fast, iterative, inner development loop, with continuous-integration (CI) and continuous-deployment (CD) workflows.

+📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).

+### Community-driven data components

-The Spice.ai runtime also includes a library of [community-driven components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, with the vision of enabling developers to quickly and easily combine data with learning to create intelligent models.
+The Spice.ai runtime also includes a library of [community-driven data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.

-📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org)
+### Spice.ai pod registry

+Modern developers also build with the community by leveraging registries such as npm, NuGet, and pip.
+The registry for sharing and using Spice.ai packages is [spicerack.org](https://spicerack.org).
+As the community shares more and more AI building blocks, developers can quickly build intelligence into their applications, initially with definitions of AI projects and eventually by sharing and reusing fully-trained models.

 ---